richardvenneman/appsignal-docs/source/application/integrations/jira.html.md

 Click on "Configure" in the "Actions" column for the relevant "Screen".

-On this "Configure" page you'll be presented with a list of fields that are configured in this JIRA screen.
+On this "Configure" page you'll be presented with a list of fields that are configured in this Jira screen.
 Go to the bottom of the page where the new field dropdown is located and select the required fields, as listed in the ["Errors"](#errors) section, from the dropdown.
-Go back to AppSignal and relink the JIRA issue type.
+Go back to AppSignal and relink the Jira issue type.

 ![Issue fields](/images/screenshots/jira/fields.png)

-Getting JIRA working can be a bit of a hassle, but it should work if you follow the above steps with care.
+Getting Jira working can be a bit of a hassle, but it should work if you follow the above steps with care.
 If you run into any issues, don't hesitate to contact us at [support@appsignal.com](mailto:support@appsignal.com) if other errors occur.